sunbird-specs/QuML/v1/question.md

 Alternatively when there is a need for formatting that is not provided by the defined classes, a question can also have custom css.
 The support of the CSS elements used for formatting is totally dependent on the browser used to render the question.
 Hence it is advised to use only CSS elements that are supported by all the commonly used browsers and browser versions.

 #### Instructions
-Some questions will have instructions of how to understand, attempt or how the question will be evaluated.
+Some questions will have instructions on how to understand, attempt or how the question will be evaluated.
 Such instructions are defined in HTML format and stored in the instructions part of the question data.
-Instructions can contain i18n variables to support internationalization.

 Instructions:
 ```